 - Cover the pot with clear plastic for a greenhouse effect.

-- Place in bright, but indirect sunlight.
+- Place in bright, but indirect sunlight and keep the soil moist.

 - Remove the plastic as soon as new growth appears.